StephBelAir/avis/README.md

 - Open the XAMPP management interface and start the Apache and MySQL services.
 - Open your web browser and go to the URL “http://localhost/avis/index.html” to view the project.

-To add an SQL database in phpMyAdmin, you can follow these steps:
+To add avis.sql database in phpMyAdmin, you can follow these steps:

-- Open the XAMPP management interface and click on the “Admin” button next to the MySQL service to open phpMyAdmin in your web browser.
+- Open phpMyAdmin and select the database you want to import avis.sql file into from the left-hand side.
-- Click on the “Databases” tab at the top of the page to display the list of existing databases.
+- Click on the Import tab at the top of the page.
-- Enter the name of the new database in the “Create database” field and click on the “Create” button to create the database.
+- If your .sql file is located at \xampp\htdocs\avis\database, you can navigate to that location when clicking Browse under File to Import in the Import tab of phpMyAdmin.
+Once you have located the avis.sql file, select it and click Open.
+Then click Go at the bottom right to import the database file.
+- Click Go at the bottom right to import the database file.